10maurycy10/10maurycy10.github.io/content/projects/strontium_aluminate/index.md

 date: 2025-01-18
 tags: ["chemistry"]
 draft: false
-summary: "<br/>Things that glow in the dark are cool, but I wanted to do something more then just buy glow powder from china.
+summary: "<br/>
-The undisputed king of glow in the dark materials is Strontium Aluminate, (SrAl<sub>2</sub>O<sub>4</sub>), which can glow brightly for hours after exposure to light. "
+The undisputed king of glow in the dark materials is Strontium Aluminate (SrAl<sub>2</sub>O<sub>4</sub>) which glows brightly for hours after exposure to light.
+Even better, all the components are fairly easy to get:
+Oxygen is everywhere, Aluminum is quite common, and while Strontium sounds exotic, it's rather easy to buy for making ceramics."
 ---

 Important disclaimer: